octo-technology/OpenTezos/docs/michelson/tutorial.md

-So as to illustrate the dynamic creation of contracts, let's make a smart contract that create the "Counter" contract seen previously in `TRANSFER_TOKENS`.
+So as to illustrate the dynamic creation of contracts, let's make a smart contract that creates the "Counter" contract seen previously in `TRANSFER_TOKENS`.

 The implementation of the "Counter" smart contract is:
 ```js